openebs-archive/openebs-docs/docs/snapshots.md

       name: percona
 ```

-Once *restore-storageclass.yaml* is created, you have to deploy the yaml by using the following command.
+Once *restore-storageclass.yaml* is created, you have to deploy the yaml using the following command.

 ```
 $ kubectl apply -f percona-openebs-deployment-2.yaml